qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/mobile_overview.rst

 You can contribute in different ways:

-* Testing: Test qooxdoo mobile on your mobile device and give us feedback
+* Testing: Test qooxdoo mobile on your mobile device and give us feedback.
-* Theming: You can optimize the current CSS files or even create your own theme
+* Theming: You can optimize the current CSS files or even create your own theme.
 * Widgets: Widget / Feature missing?
-Create an widget an post it back to us
+Create an widget an post it back to us.
 * Bugs: If you have found a bug, or when you have fixed it already, please open a bug report in the qooxdoo `Bugzilla <http://bugzilla.qooxdoo.org/>`_ with the ``core-mobile`` component.
+* Devices: If you have an old smartphone (Android, iPhone, Blackberry, Windows Phone, WebOS, etc.) that you don't need anymore, you could donate it to qooxdoo.
+We would be happy to test qooxdoo mobile on it.
-* Discussion/Feedback: Please post questions to `our mailinglist <http://lists.sourceforge.net/lists/listinfo/qooxdoo-devel>`__.
+* Discussion/Feedback: Please post questions to `our mailing list <http://lists.sourceforge.net/lists/listinfo/qooxdoo-devel>`__.